Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data

-Applying the $\operatorname{AR}(1)$ model for latent variables to the responses of items $1$ to $3$ (all BAI items), yields the posterior estimates shown in \Cref{tab:posterior_ar1_1person_latent}.

-The intercept $\alpha$ is larger than when using only item $1$, but with the credible interval still covering zero.
-The autocorrelation coefficient $\beta$ is higher ($0.78$ with SD = $0.21$), with the credible interval being even narrower.
-The factor loadings are moderate to high (standardized values between $0.62$ and $0.74$).

-\subsection{Discussion of illustration 2}
+\subsection{Discussion of Illustration 2}

-The results indicate that the $\operatorname{AR}(1)$ model is suited for capturing temporal dynamics in the BAI responses of the selected patient .
-When applied to observed responses for item $1$ alone, the model yields a moderate and statistically significant autocorrelation coefficient ($\beta = 0.65$), suggesting a clear temporal dependency in responses across measurement occasions.
-However, relying on a single item limits the model’s ability to capture the full scope of the underlying latent construct of anxiety.
+\chg{We visualize the data in \Cref{fig:spaghetti_plots} using \textit{spaghetti plots}, which depict patients' response trajectories across measurement occasions.
+The responses of patient 8 to the first BAI item (highlighted as a thick black line in the first frame) start low, then vary over time and show a decreasing trend.
+The moderate, statistically significant autocorrelation ($\beta = 0.65$) supports a clear temporal dependence and indicates stationarity.
+However, a single-item model cannot capture the full latent construct of anxiety, which is later addressed through a measurement model within the DSEM framework.}

-Modeling the latent response process across all three BAI items using the $\operatorname{AR}(1)$ structure results in a higher estimated autocorrelation ($\beta = 0.78$), indicating a stronger tendency for the latent anxiety level to evolve gradually over time rather than fluctuate abruptly.
-This stronger temporal consistency is supported by the narrower credible interval, reflecting greater precision in the estimate.
-Furthermore, the moderate-to-high standardized factor loadings (ranging from $0.62$ to $0.74$) show that the selected items meaningfully contribute to the latent construct, supporting the use of a latent modeling approach.

-\section{Multilevel modeling (MLM)}
+\section{Multilevel Modeling (MLM)}

-In the previous section, we examined the development of a single patient over time.
-We now extend this time series modeling approach to data collected at multiple time points from multiple patients, building what is known as a longitudinal model \cite{longmodref}.
+In the previous section, we examined the development of a single patient over time \chg{to provide a conceptual baseline for time series modeling}.
+We now extend this approach to data collected at multiple time points from multiple patients, building what is known as a longitudinal model \cite{Roy2013}.
 This approach allows us to capture diverse trajectories across patients, making it possible to study inter-individual differences in a structured way.
-A suitable framework for this purpose is multilevel (hierarchical) modeling \cite{Gelman_Hill_2006}, which we will introduce in the following.
+A suitable framework for this purpose is multilevel (hierarchical) modeling \cite{GelmanHill2006}.